 5 Reasons You Should Stay in a Hostel When Traveling Abroad

 Years ago one scary movie came out about a group of teenager's terrible experience in a hostel and now some travelers avoid hostels like the plague.
 I admit, the first time I was told I would be staying in a hostel I wasn't all that thrilled either.
-Honestly, I had no reason not feel that way because I had NEVER stayed in one or heard much about hostels to even form a fair opinion.
+Honestly, I had no reason to feel that way because I had NEVER stayed in one or heard much about hostels to even form a fair opinion.
 Don't be like me, be better.
 Stay in a hostel.
 Here's why:

 1. Everyone is Waldo